centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-snmp.md

 ### SNMP Configuration

-To use this pack, the SNMP service must be properly configured on your ressource.
-Please refer to the official documentation from the constructor.
+To use this pack, the SNMP service must be properly configured on your Windows server.
+Please refer to the [Microsoft Knowledgebase to configure SNMP on your server](https://support.microsoft.com/en-us/kb/324263)

 ### Network flow